Stand up paddle boards are surprisingly versatile.

 SUP boards are perfect for those days when the surf is flat, and you’re forced to leave your longboard at home.

-Just grab your paddle, hop on your board, and paddle through the waves.
+Just grab your paddle, hop on your stand up paddle board, and paddle through the waves.

 It’s a little more leisurely than surfing and you don’t need big waves to gain speed.